-Step #7 – Now we have successfully separated our excel data using Text to Columns Fixed Width Method.
+Step #7 – Now, we have successfully separated our excel data using the Text to Columns Fixed Width Method.

 Let us consider the following Data:

 We have products in column A with their respective product codes.
-We need product in one column and product code in another.
+We need products in one column and product code in another.
 We want to use formulas to do this.

 Step #1- To this, we need to first count the number of digits and separate that much number from the character.

-Step #2- We need Product Name in B Column and Product Code in C column.
+Step #2- We need Product Name in B Column and Product Code in the C column.

-We use right to function as we know the numbers are in the right.
+We use the right to function as we know the numbers are in the right.

-Step #5- Press Enter and we have successfully separated our data from Product Name and code by using Len function.
+Step #5- Press Enter, and we have successfully separated our data from Product Name and code by using the Len function.